 Happy Cow, an online directory of vegetarian and vegan dining options around the world, is a great place to launch your search for vegan-friendly eateries and grocery stores.
-You can also search for “vegan + your destination” and “plant-based + your destination” on Yelp, Google, Trip Advisor, Thrillist and other travel, food and cultural sites, and search engines.
+You can also search for “vegan + your destination” and “plant-based + your destination” on Yelp, Google, Trip Advisor, Thrillist, and other travel, food, and cultural sites and search engines.
 It’s good to do at least a few separate searches to make sure that you’ve covered your bases as thoroughly as possible.
 After all, who wants to risk missing the best plant-based vegan place in town?

 Planes and Trains

-As soon as you book your transportation, find out what vegan options might be available while in transit.
+As soon as you book transportation, find out what vegan options might be available while in transit.
 Most airlines, for instance, have the option to select a vegan meal on the flights where meals are included.

 Choose Your Accommodations Carefully

-Depending on where you’re traveling and for long, you may want to arrange for accommodations that include kitchen facilities, or at the very least a refrigerator for keeping whole plant-based foods fresh.
-Short-term cottage, house or apartment rentals, AirBnB, VRBO and even youth hostels with their communal kitchens can be great options for this.
+Depending on where you’re traveling and for long, you may want to arrange for accommodations that include kitchen facilities or, at the very least, a refrigerator for keeping whole plant-based foods fresh.
+Short-term cottage, house or apartment rentals, AirBnB, VRBO, and even youth hostels with their communal kitchens can be great options for this.